RAJATKSWAIN/RAJATKSWAIN/README.md

 # Hi, I'm RAJAT KUMAR SWAIN! 👋

-I'm a passionate coder and project management enthusiast based in Bhubanwswar.
-I'm deeply interested in the world of software development and enjoy working on a wide range of coding projects.
-Currently, I'm focused on honing my skills in project management, aiming to become more proficient in orchestrating successful projects from concept to completion.
+I'm a passionate Oracle developer based in [Your Location].
+I specialize in Oracle database technologies and have a strong background in developing robust database solutions.
+My expertise extends to database design, SQL programming, and optimizing database performance.

 ## About Me

-- 🌱 I'm currently dedicated to expanding my knowledge and skills in project management methodologies, tools, and best practices.
+- 🌱 I'm continuously learning and staying up-to-date with the latest developments in Oracle technologies.
-- 🔧 My technical interests span across various programming languages and technologies, and I'm always eager to learn new things.
+- 🔧 My technical interests revolve around Oracle databases and related tools.
-- 🤝 I'm open to collaboration on exciting coding projects.
-If you're working on something cool and think I could contribute, don't hesitate to reach out!
+- 🤝 I'm open to collaboration on Oracle database projects and can help you design, optimize, and maintain your database systems.
 - 📫 You can reach me via email at [rajata.swain1@gmail.com](mailto:rajata.swain1@gmail.com).

 ## Education

-- 🎓 Graduate Engineering , [Biju Pattnaik University of Technology], [2018]
+- 🎓 Bachelor of Science in Computer Science, [Your University], [Graduation Year]

 ## Experience

-- 💼 Associate Software Developer  at [Logran Technologies Pvt.
-Ltd], [2019-2022]
+### Logran Technologies Pvt.
+Ltd (Nov 2019 - Jan 2023)

+- Worked as an Oracle Developer, specializing in database design, SQL development, and performance tuning.
-  - Worked on [Project: LLMS]
+- Collaborated on [LLMS Project].
-  - Collaborated with a team of developers to achieve project goals.
-- 💼 Software Developer at TCS  [Logran Technologies Pvt.
-Ltd ], [2022-2023]
-  - Worked on [Project: LLMS]
+-

-  - Successfully delivered [Project Outcome or Achievements]
-- 💼 [Add More Work Experience Here]
+### Agreeya Solutions (Jan 2023 - June 2023)

+- Served as an Oracle Developer, focusing on database development and optimization.
+- [ at Agreeya Solutions]

+### QualTech Edge (Aug 2023 - Present)

+- Currently working as an Oracle Developer, contributing to database-related projects and ensuring optimal database performance.
+- [Describe your current responsibilities and projects at QualTech Edge]

 ## My GitHub Stats